bolt/docs/source_docs/widgets.md

 Setting up a widget usually consists of two parts:

- - Configuring the widget to assign it to a position, a named areat in the template, where it's allowed to be shown.
+ - Configuring the widget to assign it to a position, being a named area in the template, where it's allowed to be shown.
  - Adding a widget position to your template or theme, making the widget show up in that position.